manuelbieri/Fumagalli_2020/README.md

 ```

 <h2 id="docs">Generate Documentation</h2>
-Generate the documentation with the following command:
+Generate the documentation with the following command (as always be aware of the working directory):

 ```shell
 $ pdoc -o docs Fumagalli_Motta_Tarantino_2020 --docformat numpy --math